 6.2 What do I do if I have underpaid duty or VAT?

-Use form C2001CDS (on GOV.UK) to make a voluntary disclosure of underpayments arising on the import of goods, where extra duty or VAT is due.
+Use form C2001CDS on GOV.UK to apply for a voluntary clearance amendment (underpayment) arising on the import of goods, where extra duty or VAT is due.

 For the completion of the voluntary amendment the following information is required: